digital-land/technical-documentation/docs/data-operations-manual/How-To-Guides/Adding/Add-a-new-dataset-and-collection.md

 ![Airflow Trigger Collection DAGs - Scheduled](/images/data-operations-manual/airflow-trigger-collection-dags-scheduled.png)

-If the run was successful, there will be a green tick next to the newly run action.
+If the run was successful, there will be a green bpx next to the newly run workflow.
 If it was unsuccessful, check the logs to find out what the issue was.
-Once it ran successfully, all that is needed is to add the collection name to the specification.
-The specification currently should be empty.
-Change it.
-Once the change has merged, you’re all done!

 > Tip: If, despite all this, the collection does not appear on datasette, try running the workflow again, or wait until the next cycle of digital-land-builder has run.